Skip to main content

 Two captive breeding schemes are currently underway in southern England as part of The White Stork Project in partnership with Cotswold Wildlife Park and Knepp Estate.
 The project aims to re-establish 50 wild breeding pairs of white storks in southern Britain by 2030.
 As of today, more than 250 storks have been set free across various project locations, including Surrey, West Sussex and East Sussex.
 The continued release of captive-bred birds further enhances colony populations and promotes migratory instincts.

-• A bird native to the British Isles, currently being reintroduced, with 250 individuals already released across various project locations
+• Currently being reintroduced, with 250 individuals already released across various locations.

-• During the winter, flocks of this social bird can reach thousands of individuals
+• During the winter, flocks can reach thousands of individuals.

 White stork being released at Knepp Wildland